Egyptian Arabic Diaries

 Each diary entry appears in various forms to allow you to study the language from a variety of focal points:

 The handwritten text is an invaluable addition to the materials, allowing you to familiarize yourself with natural Arabic handwriting.
 You can try your best to decipher the handwritten words, and then compare them to their typed counterparts, progressively improving your ability to read handwriting by various individuals.
-You can also copy (or trace) traits of the handwritten letters to make your own handwriting more natural.
+You can also copy (or trace) the traits of the handwritten letters to make your own handwriting more natural.

 The English translation stays true to the original Arabic, sentence by sentence, making it easy to find the corresponding translation.
 The translation can be used to compare similarities and differences between the style and structure of sentences in the two languages.